wrossmorrow/machtests/README.md

 ~$ git clone --single-branch --branch development git@bitbucket.org:circleresearch/yentests.git
 ```

 This will, of course, create and populate a folder `~/yentests`.
 Note we clone the `development` branch, not the `master` branch.
-Reserve the `master` branch for production.
+We should reserve the `master` branch for production.

-**TODO:** It would be cool to have pushes to this repo run a pipeline to post the relevant parts of an installable repo to `S3` (or other) for download.
+**TODO:** It would be cool to have pushes to this repo run a pipeline to post the relevant parts of an installable repo to `S3` (or other) for easier download.
 Like a CDN.

 **TODO:** It might also be cool to create a simple webform that allowed (secure) entry of various running parameters, converted them to a `.env` file, and them packaged that into a download with the "CDN" version of the code.